RUAL Documentation

 Blocks

-Blocks are the building units of every flow in RUAL.
-There are over 1000 pre-built blocks available, covering everything from array manipulation and date operations to HTTP requests, Discord integrations, file processing, and more.
+Blocks are the building units of every flow.
+There are over 1000 available, from array and date operations to HTTP requests and Discord integrations.
 Each block has input pins (in-pins) and output pins (out-pins) that define what data goes in and what comes out.

 Pin Types

-Pins are typed, meaning you can only connect pins of compatible types.
-The most common pin types you will encounter are:
+Pins are types, you can only connect pins of compatible types.
+The most common ones:

 Pin Type Description